 Here’s a better look at how it’s put together from the back.

 You could choose different hardware if you wanted it sleek and flush.
 Me, being a bit of a wingnut myself, I decided to let the wingnuts feature prominently on the top of the piece.
 I like that it gives homage to the original parts of the shelf and a bit of interest too.

 Now it’s the perfect place to showcase a little plant and a few other pretty things.
 The brass acorn is a Japanese garden bell that my husband and I picked up on our trip through San Francisco.
 A lovely new item with an old story!
 The canister plant pot was also a thrift shop find.
 The little white bottle with the bee bum on it was new a few years ago and it’s the perfect spot to tuck in a few blooms.

 I’m sure that I’ll fuss and restyle this shelf often when I bring new old things home to showcase!

 Thanks for following along with my thrifty vintage DIY makeover!
 I’m very pleased with how it turned out and the whole thing cost me about $5 after it was all said and done – I had to buy the rope new.
 It’s absolutely giving me $5 worth of enjoyment and more.
 If you’re inspired by this upcycle to shop your thrift store for fun vintage items you ain’t seen nothin’ yet.
 The other Creative Vintage Darling’s admins are getting up to some interesting antics too.
-Go check out their projects through the links below!
-AND you can find more vintage fun by following our hashtag on Instagram – #creativevintagedarlings and following our group board on Pinterest.
+Go check out their projects AND you can find more vintage fun by following our hashtag on Instagram – #creativevintagedarlings and following our group board on Pinterest.